English-Language Editing

 - You then can submit the edited manuscript materials to your target journal.

-- You pay me within 15 days of the invoice date, in US dollars, by
+- You pay me immediately after you receive the invoice, in US dollars, by

 - Clicking the PayPal icon on this page to send funds to KOK Edit electronically, via PayPal, a secure international payment service), or